An interpretable machine learning system for colorectal cancer diagnosis from pathology slides: Introduction

 Private datasets of digitised slides are becoming widely available, in the form of whole-slide images (WSI), with an increase in the adoption of digital workflows~\cite{Eloy2021, Fraggetta2021,montezuma2022digital}.
-Despite the burden of the additional scanning step, WSI eases the revision of old cases, data sharing and quick peer-review~\cite{Madabhushi2016,Rakha2020}.
-It has also created several research opportunities within the computer vision domain, especially due to the complexity of the problem and the high dimensions of WSI~\cite{Veta2015, Campanella2019, Oliveira2020,Albuquerque2021}.
-As such, robust and high-performance systems can be valuable assets to the digital workflow of a laboratory, especially if they are transparent and interpretable~\cite{Madabhushi2016,Rakha2020}.
-However, some limitations still affect the applicability of such solutions in practice~\cite{Oliveira2021}.
+Whole-slide imaging eases the revision of old cases, data sharing and peer-review~\cite{Madabhushi2016,Rakha2020}.
+It has also created several research opportunities within the computer vision domain, especially due to the complexity of the problem and the high dimensions of WSIs~\cite{Veta2015, Campanella2019, Oliveira2020,Albuquerque2021}.
+Robust and high-performance systems can be valuable assets to the digital workflow of a laboratory, especially if they are transparent and interpretable~\cite{Madabhushi2016,Rakha2020}.
+However, some limitations still affect the applicability of such solutions into practice~\cite{Oliveira2021}.